Dolly Parton was born into a world on the cusp of seismic change.

 But Dolly sentimentally bought the land back and has fixed the home up to return it to its 1950s state.

-She’s joked that she spent millions making that cabin look as poor as it did when she was a child.
+She’s joked in interviews that she spent millions making that cabin look as poor as it did when she was a child.

 Where is Dolly Parton’s Locust Ridge home?

-You can get to the outskirts of the original home if you make the drive up to Locust Ridge, nearby Evans Chapel.
+You can get to the outskirts of the original home.
+It is in Locust Ridge, nearby Evans Chapel.

 But don’t expect to get too close.
 A tall fence surrounds the property, and trespassers are not welcome.